Wrong-way driver critically injured after crashing into ambulance on Mass. Pike

 NATICK, MASS.
 (WHDH) - A wrong-way driver is in critical condition after slamming into an ambulance on the Mass.
 Pike in Natick early Wednesday morning, state police said.

-A trooper saw a car traveling west on the eastbound side of the highway at an excessive speed while weaving in and out of traffic shortly after 3 a.m., according to state police.
+A trooper saw a Nissan Versa traveling west on the eastbound side of the highway in Brighton at an excessive speed while weaving in and out of traffic shortly after 3 a.m., according to state police.

-Another trooper effectively deployed a tire deflation device but before the driver stopped, the car crashed into an ambulance in the area of Exit 13, state police added.
+The trooper initially reversed direction and followed the vehicle on the eastbound side while signaling for the driver to stop but the driver refused, state police added.

+The trooper stopped pursuing the car under the orders of Troop H headquarters.

+They were notified of the wrong-way driver and one trooper deployed stop sticks across the lane, which the wrong-way car hit, state police said.

+The car continued forward for another few seconds before striking an ambulance.

-The wrong-way driver was transported to Massachusetts General Hospital with serious injuries.
+The wrong-way driver, who state police are working to identify, was transported to Massachusetts General Hospital with serious injuries.
 He is currently listed in critical condition.

+The car he was driving reportedly had a license plate belonging to another vehicle attached to it.

-Two ambulance personnel from Vital Ambulance were taken to the same hospital for treatment of minor injuries.
+Two ambulance personnel from Vital Ambulance, a 45-year-old man and a 38-year-old man, were taken to the same hospital for treatment of minor injuries.

-One patient was inside the ambulance at the time of the crash and they were transported to Tufts Medical Center with minor injuries.
+One patient, identified as a 49-year-old woman, was inside the ambulance at the time of the crash for a non-urgent transport.
+She was taken to Tufts Medical Center with minor injuries.

 The Pike was shut down near the crash scene but reopened just before 6 a.m.